Educational goals of the program

 The UC Davis Department of Orthopedic Surgery is committed to supporting the goals of the AAOS in fostering diversity in orthopedics, including understanding and responding to the diversity of the patient population, enhancing the delivery of culturally competent care, and supporting efforts to diversify the profession and orthopedic workforce.

-If you have any questions as to whether or not your medical school curriculum meets the requirements for licensure in the State of California, please contact the Medical Board of California directly at (916) 263-2382.
-In addition, all residents at the PGY-3 level and above must have a valid California medical license.
+If you have any questions as to whether or not your medical school curriculum meets the requirements for licensure in the State of California, please contact the Medical Board of California at (916) 263-2382.
+All residents entering the program must be eligible for a Postgraduate Training License.